aoculi/react-authentication/README.md

-# react authentication
+# React Authentication

+> **⚠️ Important Notice: This library is currently in beta, and its API is subject to change.
+It is not recommended for use in production environments at this stage.**

 ## Introduction

-React Authentication offers a straightforward and efficient way to handle user authentication in your React applications.
-The primary goal of this package is to store the access token and optional user data returned by the authentication API during the login process.
-By managing these critical pieces of authentication information, React Authentication simplifies the process of guarding certain pages in your React app, ensuring that only authenticated users can access them.
+The primary goal of **React Authentication** is to store the access token and optional user data returned by the authentication API during the login process.
+By managing these critical pieces of authentication information, this package simplifies the process of guarding certain pages in your React app, ensuring that only authenticated users can access them.

 ## Installation